vectorgrp/sil-kit-fmu-importer/README.md

   * If not in possession of the .vCDL file, you can also use the VcdlExporter to extract it from the FMU.
   * Enable SIL Kit and keep the default settings.
   * In the CANoe Options set the `Working mode` to `Custom` and the `Time Source` to `External: SIL Kit`.
    * If FMI LS-BUS CAN is used, make sure that the terminal names and the CAN network names in CANoe are the same and mapped accordingly to SIL Kit.
+   * If FMI LS-BUS Ethernet is used, make sure that the terminal names and the Ethernet network names in CANoe are the same and mapped accordingly to SIL Kit.

 * Make sure a SIL Kit Registry is already running, if not start one manually with the default URI: